sara-rubinstein/synoia-pixl-sync/🧠 Image Library Manager – Functional Summary.md

 - Responsive UI with Tailwind-based design and Shadcn components.
 - Intuitive buttons and icons using **Lucide-react**.

+#### 11. **Local Storage Directory (W:/SYNOIA/Library Images/)**

+- All images are stored in the shared network directory **`W:/SYNOIA/Library Images/`**, which serves as the **staging area** for local image management.
+- Uploaded files are temporarily saved here before synchronization with the cloud (Azure Blob Storage).
+- This directory acts as the **bridge between local editing and backend synchronization**, ensuring that each image has a traceable local copy.

+#### 12. **Per-Image App Metadata**

+- Each image can now carry its own metadata, reflecting unique contexts such as different apps, languages, or platforms..
+- Sync always respects individual settings.
+- Maintains backward compatibility with existing global metadata behavior.

 ------

 ### 🧩 **Technical Overview**